How to Cut Siding

 Circumstance dictates the way you cut your vinyl siding.
 There are three main options that you can choose from.
 A circular saw is most preferred when you intend to cut a lot of vinyl strips.
 It is also the most effective method for making short and vertical cuts.
 If you are cutting just a few strips of vinyl and making vertical cuts, then you can use a pair of tin snips.
 However, when you intend to cut much longer vinyl strips, then you can use a utility knife.
 This gives you the best control.

 With a circular saw, you will first have to fit it with a saw.
 This is supposed to have a fine-toothed plywood-cutting blade.
 You most definitely want a smooth cut.
 To achieve this, you will have to put the blade in backward.
 You should protect your eyes by wearing a pair of safety goggles.
-Ask us any questions about siding company you may have or get a free quote.
+Ask us any questions about siding companies you may have or get a free quote.

 Place a strip of the vinyl siding on a flat work table.
 Ensure that you have slid the end of the siding of the table.
 The point you intend to start cutting should be a few inches above the edge of the table.
 To obtain right angles easily, use a carpenter’s square under the strip.